The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 I don’t think we should be negating conditions on the graph per se (potentially confusing for people to visualize), but the idea of running “fix this if this says that” is what unless is there for, and seems to cover the use case.
 If it doesn’t please re-open this.

-#3 Updated by Hari Sekhon almost 4 years ago
+#3 Updated by Hari Sekhon over 6 years ago

 - Status changed from Closed to Re-opened